 What: [brief description of your activation, particularly the part that involves casting a ballot or anything else that might involve election officials]

 Who: [Campus/Student Group] anticipates bringing XXX voters to cast their ballot

 When: October 26 from [start time] to [end time]

 Where: [location for voting early]

 Why: Vote Early Day is a holiday celebrated by thousands of partners across the nation to empower Americans to vote early and celebrate the act of casting a ballot.
 By joining this movement, [Campus/Student Group] will provide voters in our community a fun and concrete reason to cast their ballot early.
-This will ensure voters have the time to overcome any potential obstacles to casting their ballot and will reduce traffic at the polls for everyone on Election Day.
+This will ensure voters have the time to overcome any potential obstacles to casting their ballot and will reduce traffic at the polls for everyone.